OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/hcorr.md

 ---
 title: hcorr
-description: The page presents a correlation heatmap 'hcorr' based on historical price comparison between similar companies.
+description: "The page presents a correlation heatmap 'hcorr' based on historical price" comparison between similar companies.
 This tool assists in understanding and visualizing stock market trends.
 keywords: